 There are two types of low shank presser feet:

-- Screw-on ~ for example, the walking foot
+- Screw-on ~ these feet essentially it has its own shank; for example, the walking or narrow zipper foot

 How to Change Snap-On Presser Foot

-- Raise the needle to its highest position either by pressing the needle UP button.
-Or, turn the handwheel TOWARDS you until the takeup lever is at its highest position.
+Step 2: Raise the needle to its highest position either by pressing the needle up/down button or by turning the handwheel towards you.

-- Lift the presser foot using the presser foot lifter.
+Step 3: Lift the presser foot using the presser foot lifter (1).

-- Then, look behind your presser foot for a release button or lever.
-On my Janome DC2014, it a red button.
+Step 4: Then, look behind your presser foot for the presser foot release button or lever (2).

-- Place the presser foot so that its horizontal pin or bar is directly under the groove of the presser foot holder.
+Step 5: Place the presser foot so that its horizontal pin or bar is directly under the groove of the presser foot holder.
+The blue arrow points the way.

 Now, how simple was that?!